Gabby Logan: BBC

 In 2008 Logan replaced Craig Doyle as host of the BBC's Six Nations Championship coverage.
 She had previously reported on the 2003 Rugby World Cup for ITV.

 Logan became the main host of athletics for BBC Sport.
 She has hosted live coverage of the World Athletics Championships in 2013, and the European Athletics Championships and Commonwealth Games in 2014.
 She has also hosted the annual IAAF Diamond League competition.

+Logan has hosted BBC Summer Olympic Games coverage since 2008.
+At Beijing 2008, Logan presented Games Today, a nightly evening highlights show on BBC One from 7pm to 8pm.
+At the London 2012 Games, Logan again hosted the highlights programme, this time from 10.35pm to midnight.
+For the Rio 2016 Games, Logan was live each day from the Estádio Olímpico Nilton Santos leading the athletics coverage.
+For the Tokyo 2020 Games, due to the Coronavirus pandemic, the BBC team could not travel, so Logan instead lead daytime coverage alongside Hazel Irvine.
+For the Paris 2024 Olympics, Logan was once again trackside at the Stade de France.

+Logan has presented coverage of the Commonwealth Games for the BBC since 2014.
+At the Glasgow 2014 Games, Logan lead the athletics coverage at the event.
+For the Gold Coast 2018 Games, Logan presented coverage of events from Salford.
+At the Birmingham 2022 Games, Logan anchored coverage of the athletics events once again.